Buffalo Sabres: Head coaches

-The Sabres named Don Granato as interim head coach on March 17, 2021, replacing Ralph Krueger who had been fired on the same day.
-The interim tag was removed at the end of the season.
+The Sabres named Lindy Ruff head coach on April 22, 2024.
+He returned for a second tenure with the team, after previously coaching Buffalo from 1997 to 2013.

-Of the 18 head coaches the Sabres have used in their history, seven of them had previously played for the Sabres during their playing career: Floyd Smith, Bill Inglis, Jim Schoenfeld, Craig Ramsay, Rick Dudley, Lindy Ruff and Phil Housley.
+Of the 20 head coaches the Sabres have used in their history, seven of them had previously played for the Sabres during their playing career: Floyd Smith, Bill Inglis, Jim Schoenfeld, Craig Ramsay, Rick Dudley, Ruff, and Phil Housley.
 Two others, Dan Bylsma and Ted Nolan, had played in the Sabres' farm system.